markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

 ## Create Connected Cache Azure resource

+>[!Note]
+   >* You cannot move your Connected Cache Azure resource to a different subscription after creation.

 # [Azure portal](#tab/portal)

 1. In the [Azure portal](https://portal.azure.com), select **Create a Resource** and search for `Microsoft Connected Cache for Enterprise and Education`.